GDPR Compliance

 Data retention

-We retain your data only as long as necessary to provide our services:
+We retain your data only as long as necessary to provide our services.
+We commit to deleting your data within the following timelines:

 - Active accounts: Data is retained while your account is active.

-- Account deletion requests: Data is permanently deleted within 90 days of your request.
-This includes all extraction data, URLs, pricing, and availability data associated with your organization.
+- Organization deletion: When you delete an organization, all associated Customer Data is permanently deleted within 30 days.
+This includes all extraction data, URLs, pricing, and availability data.

 Data subject rights